Getting travel insurance when you have been affected by cancer

 If you give all this information to your insurance company in advance, you may be able to claim the costs of cancelling the trip.

 This depends on the company and the policy.
 Ask the company as early as possible about this.

 Buying travel insurance - things to think about

 It will make your search easier if you have certain information ready when you start looking for travel insurance.

 The insurance company may ask some difficult or upsetting questions.
 For example, the company may ask about the likely outcome of your cancer (the prognosis).
-It may do this so it can decide whether it needs to ask you for more medical information.
+The company may do this so it can decide whether it needs to ask you for more medical information.

 Depending on how you feel about being asked these questions, you may want to contact only a couple of insurance companies at a time.

-Below, we’ve listed some of the things an insurance company will want to know, so you know what to have ready when you contact them.
-They may ask other questions too.
+Below, we’ve included some of the things an insurance company will want to know and also some of the things you might want to ask them about.